AetherCollective/AltLauncher/README.md

 ## Tips
   - On Steam, you can modify the launch options to run the game through AltLauncher:
 	  - `"C:\Path\To\AltLauncher.exe" -- %command%`
   - AltLauncher can detect when a save file has been erased by the player and can recycling or delete them from the profile folder.
-This behavior can be controlled with the environment variable: `AltLauncher_UseRecyclingBin` or the ini setting: `[Settings]UseRecyclingBin`
+This behavior can be controlled with the environment variable: `AltLauncher_SafeMode` or the ini setting: `[Settings]SafeMode`
 	  - When set to `True`, erased files will be sent to the recycling bin.
 This allows the user to recover the files if deleted by accident.
 	  - When set to `False`, erased files will be permanently deleted.
 Be careful as this offers no way to recover your deleted saves.
 	  -	When unset, erased files will be preserved.
 Your deleted save files will be restored the next time you run AltLauncher.
 This is the default setting.